ambottum/VOXELATE/content/products/NSsuperior.md

 }

 Description to come soon :)

-Mobiles are constructed with natural materials and will vary accordingly
+Decal: 4"x4" print, hanging mobile approximately 1 square foot

-Natural materials have been disinfected to prevent transport of insects
+Mobiles are constructed with natural materials and will vary accordingly Natural materials have been disinfected to prevent transport of insects